-Of the hundreds of reviews we’ve done in 2016, the best we’ve found is called Leptigen.
+Of the hundreds of reviews we’ve done this year, the best we’ve found is called Leptigen.
 The formula is packed with four clinically tested ingredients – no fluff or fillers.
 We found more than a few testimonials talking about some amazing results and the only mention of side effects appear to be from people sensitive to caffeine.

 The makers of Leptigen are so confident in their product they’re offering a Special Trial Offer, which means you’ve got nothing to lose but that excess weight you’ve been stuck with for too long!

 LiShou is a slimming weight loss pill with a very scanty online presence.
 There are a few websites here and there, each providing just a little bit of information written in broken English.
 In recent years, the popularity of Chinese and Asian weight loss products has caused an uprise in fake supplements.
 These supplements use the label of one weight loss product to promote sales of a completely different formula.
 Some include ingredients like “natural substance” without any indication what that ingredient stands for.
 LiShou does not list the infamous natural substance, but it does list three common ingredients used in many LiShou slimming supplements.